jessbudd/portfolio-site/src/site/posts/the-year-i-became-conference-speaker.md

 ---
-title: The Year I Became a Conference Speaker (Part One)
+title: The year I became a conference speaker (Part One)
 subtitle:
 date: 2019-10-05
 meta: My experience going from too shy to speak up in meetings to soon-to-be conference speaker.